 Path

-A Path node helps determine the next steps in a workflow by adding specific conditions and actions.
+A Path node helps determine the next steps in a workflow by adding condition blocks that evaluate candidate actions or data.
 Paths are created using variables from previous nodes in the workflow.

 Path Configuration